-For our first example of how to change column names in r, we’re going to use the ChickWeight data frame for this exercise and make it easier to understand by changing column names in R. As you may remember, the ChickWeight data set includes four fields:
+For our first example of how to change column names in r, we’re going to use the ChickWeight data frame for this exercise and make it easier to understand by changing column names in R. As you may remember, the ChickWeight data set includes four columns:

 You can easily load the dataset into R by typing data(ChickWeight) into the R interpreter.